rodolfodpk/myeslib/README.md

 The parameters are: datasetSize (how many aggregateRoot instances), delayBetweenDatasets (in milliseconds) and initialDelay.
 There are 3 datasets.
 Each dataset will send just one type of command: CreateCommand, IncreaseCommand or DecreaseCommand.
 So the idea is to send comands in this order correct order (create, increase and decrease), while having a delay between each dataset in order to avoid ConcurrentModificationExceptions.
 Notes
 =====
-Your IDE must support [Project Lombok](http://projectlombok.org/)
+* Your IDE must support [Project Lombok](http://projectlombok.org/)

-Your maven repository must contain [Oracle jdbc drivers](http://www.oracle.com/technetwork/database/features/jdbc/jdbc-drivers-12c-download-1958347.html) - or you can simply remove references to it in pom.xml to use [http://www.h2database.com](H2 database) instead.
+* Your maven repository must contain [Oracle jdbc drivers](http://www.oracle.com/technetwork/database/features/jdbc/jdbc-drivers-12c-download-1958347.html) - or you can simply remove references to it in pom.xml to use [H2 database](http://www.h2database.com) instead.

 Some references
 ===============